 An important consideration when constructing mud tanks is the placement of internal piping.
 If these are positioned wrong, effective agitation may be impossible.
 The best advice when installing pipes in any type of system is to use common sense.
 Think about what effect the piping will have on the flow patterns within the compartment.
 The flow

-path of the agitated fluid should not be obstructed by pipe or structural support members.
+path of the agitating fluid should not be obstructed by pipe or structural support members.

 Round Tank Baffling For a round or cylindrical tank, baffles are essential.
 Baffles convert swirling motion into a flow pattern to help suspend solids and maintain homogeneity.
 Baffling can also help prevent vortex formation.
-In both cases, baffles promote efficient application of power.
-Baffle width should range from one tenth to one twelfth of the tank diameter and be positioned at 90 increments around the tank.
+In both cases, baffles promote the efficient application of power.
+Baffle width should range from one-tenth to one-twelfth of the tank diameter and be positioned at 90 increments around the tank.
 Baffles are generally more effective when placed a short distance from the vessel wall.
 A gap of 1⁄60 to 1⁄70 of the vessel diameter is recommended between the baffle and the vessel wall.